These U.S. metros saw greatest property tax jump in 2021: study - NewsBreak

 ATTOM calculated the effective tax rate in states and major U.S. metros by taking the average annual property tax as a percentage of the “average estimated market value of homes in each geographic area.”

-Considering how much property values skyrocketed during the pandemic, experts warn that taxes may soon follow behind.The cities where home prices have more than tripled since 2000
+Considering how much property values skyrocketed during the pandemic, experts warn that taxes may soon follow behind.Englewood students support teacher in cancer battle: How you can help

 “It’s hardly a surprise that property taxes increased in 2021, a year when home prices across the country rose by 16%,” said Rick Sharga, executive vice president of market intelligence at ATTOM.
 “In fact, the real surprise is that the tax increases weren’t higher, which suggests that tax assessments are lagging behind rising property values, and will likely continue to go up in 2022.”